andrewnoonan2004/CMPINF-1205/what-is-privacy.md

 3. Potentially violates the fourth, fifth, and ninth.
 ## Why he shouldn't
 1. Tax returns are the financial behaviors of an individual
-2. The types of information related to privacy include behaviorial and *financial information*
+2. The types of information related to privacy include behavioral and *financial information*
 ## Contact Tracing and Privacy
 1. What information is being kept private
 2. Is a centralized or distributed system used?